ChamiLamelas/moss-wrapper/README.md

 ## Potential Upgrades

-* This script has been designed with the intention of use in a particular Tufts University computer science course (CS 15) in terms of how submission directories are identified, the language being C++, etc. This script could be made somewhat more generalizable in terms of allowing users to change MOSS settings like the language, or `m` and `n` values.
-It could also generalize additional operations in a similar way to `match_formatter` and `submission_filter`.
-However, in order to keep the course infrastructure simple, I do not plan to make these changes in the near future, but I do not expect they would be difficult to do.
 * Downloads could be sped up by having each match download be done in a separate process.
 Match downloads are entirely independent from each other and no other aspect of the program depends on them. `matches.tsv` is created before the downloading process begins.
 I would particularly recommend using processes instead of threads to avoid GIL contention.
 I think this change would be easily made to `__download_match`, just make sure the `Process` objects are saved somewhere to be joined on.
+Would also have to deal with cross process logging to a file.

 ## Support
 * Contact: Swaminathan.Lamelas@tufts.edu